 An Online BSN Program for ADN Nurses

-This online program, offered by the UNC School of Nursing through the Office of Extended Studies, begins each Summer term.
-Students will be admitted once a year via a competitive admission process, and class size is limited.
-Applications must be received by Feb 16 each year.
-There is a one-day orientation on-campus in Greeley, Colorado for admitted students at the beginning of the program.
+You can begin the online program, offered by the UNC School of Nursing through the Office of Extended Studies, each Fall or Spring term.
+Students will be admitted twice a year via a competitive admission process, and class size is limited.
+See the Get Started section below for admission deadlines and processes.
+There is a one-day orientation on campus in Greeley, Colorado for admitted students at the beginning of the program.

 We also encourage you to visit the School of Nursing–RN–BS Program page for more information and to begin the application process.

 View the RN–BS Brochure (pdf).

 Contact the Academic Program Coordinator